11 May Engaging, At-Home Activities For Children During Covid-19.

 B. Pillow tower

-During this exciting activity, your tiny tots are bound to burst into a fit of laughter.
+During these exciting home activities for kids, your tiny tots are bound to burst into a fit of laughter.
 An added bonus is that this activity is enjoyable for children and adults, likewise.
 All you have to do is build pillow forts and towers, and pretend to play with the young ones.
 You can also let them crawl all over the pillows.
 This is a great exercise to improve balance and joint proprioception.
 Scatter newspapers on the floor to introduce an auditory element to the activity.
 All children love the crinkling sound of the papers as they crawl on it.

 3. 3.5 years +